Our Rescue: 2013–2022: Early years

 In February 2016, the Justice Department advised members of the Internet Crimes Against Children Task Force against "being involved in, assisting or supporting operations with" Operation Underground Railroad; the commander of ICAC's Washington branch stated in an email to state and local police that Operation Underground Railroad was not affiliated with ICAC and that "no task-force group should partner with O.U.R. or provide O.U.R. with 'any resources, equipment, personnel, training'."

 In 2018, Pittsburgh Steelers coach Mike Tomlin went to Haiti "for a first-hand experience" with Our Rescue, which was filmed for ESPN.

 In February 2020, Our Rescue paid for an adopted Wisconsin woman to visit her biological parents after she discovered that she had been stolen from them as a baby and trafficked through orphanage fraud.
 After using the DNA test to trace her heritage back to India and Israel, the woman found her ethnic minority Roma family that lived in Romania and had since moved to Italy.

-A September 2020 Vice News article described Operation Underground Railroad as "QAnon-adjacent" and embracing followers of the QAnon conspiracy theory, which other trafficking charities had distanced themselves from.
-Ballard told The New York Times, "Some of these theories have allowed people to open their eyes.
-So now it's our job to flood the space with real information so the facts can be shared."
+A September 2020 Vice article reported that Operation Underground Railroad had attracted followers of QAnon conspiracy theories, while also noting that the organization denied any connection to QAnon.An August 2020 New York Times article quoted Ballard in the context of anti-trafficking organizations' responses to increased public attention from internet conspiracy theorists."

 In April 2022, Our Rescue members attended an anti-trafficking summit in Cartagena, Colombia.
 In the same year, Our Rescue also provided investigative and undercover support in the arrests of pro-pedophilia activists Nelson Maatman, who fled to Mexico, and Marthijn Uittenbogaard and his partner, who both fled to Ecuador.